NekodaMushi/portfolio-web_spe_fullstack/README.md

 **Contributing**

-We welcome contributions from the community.
+I welcome contributions from the community.
 If you have suggestions for improvements or new features, please create a pull request or open an issue on our GitHub repository.

 **License**